slurmulon/gooey/README.md

 * Publish / Subscribe as primary synchronization mechanism
 * Hierarchical acyclic relationships between `Services`
 * Bi-directional data traversals (synchronous and asynchronous)
-* Allow decoupled communication between `Services` via pattern-matched events
+* Allow decoupled communication between `Services` via pattern-matched topics
 * `Services` are canonical
 * `Services` are proxies (data can be safely mutated by a `Service` before being passed on)
 * `Promises` everywhere